 If guidelines are met, initial treatment or depression relapse retreatment, up to 36 treatments per episode.
 TMS maintenance therapy is considered experimental, investigational, or unproven and not a covered benefit.

 MEDICAL SERVICES

 Acupuncture

 Maximum of 10 visits per benefit year.
 Coverage is 100% of Allowed Amount after a \$35 copay.
-Aetna considers acupuncture (manual or electroacupuncture) medically necessary for any of the following indications:
+Coverage is for specific pain management related diagnoses only.